TurplePurtle/vocoder/README.md

+**Update:** This code hasn't been updated since the WebAudio API nodes were changed.
+However, you can see an updated working demo at [http://www.turplepurtle.com/vocoder/](http://www.turplepurtle.com/vocoder/).

 Simple vocoder using the WebAudio API.

-Demo at http://jsfiddle.net/TXDha/ [Requires Chrome Canary]